 Minimize accidental contamination of samples by the collector

 The DEP recommends wearing protective gloves when conducting all sampling activities.
-They must be worn except when:
+They must be worn when:

-The sample source is considered to be non-hazardous
+The sample source is considered to be hazardous

-The samples will not be analyzed for trace constituents
+The samples will be analyzed for trace constituents

-The part of the sampling equipment that is handled without gloves does not contact the sample source
+The handled part of the sampling equipment comes in direct contact with the sample source.

 Do not let gloves come into contact with the sample or with the interior or lip of the sample container.